wanghehv1996/DrawSVG/README.md

 Open CLion, then do `File -> Import Project..`

-Choose the `Visual Studio` as the Default toolchain in `File -> Settings -> Build, Execution, Deployment -> Toolchains`, and make sure `Architecture` is correct

 In the popped out window, find and select the project folder `...\DrawSVG`, click OK, click Open Existing Project, then select New Window

 Make sure the drop down menu on top right has drawsvg selected (it should say `drawsvg | Debug`).
 Then open the drop down menu again and go to Edit Configurations..

+Open `File -> Settings -> Build, Execution, Deployment -> Toolchains`, then choose `Visual Studio` as the Default toolchain, and make sure `Architecture` is correct

 Open `Run -> Edit Configureations -> CMake Application -> drawsvg`, fill `Program arguments` as `.\svg\basic` and `Working diretory` as `MyDir\drawsvg`, then apply and close the popup.